SondreOlimb/FagV21/README.md

-#Code for assignments at 6.semester at Elsys NTNU
+#Code for assignments 6.semester at Elsys NTNU

 ##Cloning repository